 • Good-quality veneer provides a nice symmetrical pattern.

-• Seek out a flat sheet with core layers that feel even and free of warping.
+• Seek out a flat sheet with core layers that feel even and not warped.

 • On the edges, there shouldn’t be too many knots or voids.